 Brainstorm Your Goals:

 With the vision as your guidepost, brainstorm a list of all the things that you want to accomplish this year.
 Don’t eliminate any at this point.
 I like using sticky notes for this.
-I just write each idea on a sticky note and set them all aside for now.
+I write each idea on a sticky note and set them all aside for now.
 Include in your brainstorming all the things you want to keep doing that worked for you last year.
-Now, in these part of the process, you may want to brainstorm goals in categories:
+Now, in this part of the process, you may want to brainstorm goals in categories:

 - goals for each subject you teach